Effects of Corners in Surface Superconductivity: Proof of the Energy Lower Bound

 Before proceeding further, we summarize the main steps of the proof of the lower bound.
-In order to extract the $ \OO(1) $ contributions to the energy, it is necessary to retain in most part of the boundary layer the terms depending on the boundary curvature.
-The same precision is not needed close to the corners, where a straightforward replacement of the vector potential is sufficient.
-There, however, the procedure is more involved, since we have to reconstruct the model problem discussed in \cref{sec: corner energy}.
-Hence, we are going to treat the smooth part of the layer and the corner regions differently. \begin{itemize} \item The first step is the \textit{replacement of the magnetic vector potential} (\cref{sec: replacement magnetic field}).
-The idea is to replace $\aav^{\mathrm{GL}}$ with $-\tt \ev_{\ss} {+ \frac{1}{2} \curv \tt^2 + \eps \deps} $ far enough from the corners, which is done (\cref{lem: replacement smooth}) in the smooth part of the surface exactly as in \cite{CR2}, i.e., by means of a suitable gauge {change}.
-Close to the corners, on the other hand, we replace $ \aavm $ with $ \fv $ (\cref{lem: replacement corners}), the potential defined in \eqref{eq: fv}, by using some a priori bounds of the difference between $ \aavm $ and $ \fv $ (see \cref{sec: elliptic}); \item The second step is the \textit{rectification of the corner regions} (\cref{sec: rectification}): by means of a suitable diffeomorphism, we map the corner region as in \cref{fig: corner curve} onto a domain with the same shape as $ \corner $ defined in \cref{sec: main results} (see also \cref{fig: corner}); this allows us to reduce the lower bound to the corner effective problem introduced in \eqref{eq: ecorn}; \item The third step is simply the \textit{completion of the lower bound} (\cref{sec: completion}), were we just glue together the lower bound we are able to prove near the corners through the effective problem \eqref{eq: ecorn} with the one in the smooth part of the domain discussed in \cref{sec: smooth energy}. \end{itemize}
+We are going to treat the smooth part of the layer and the corner regions differently.
+In order to extract the $ \OO(1) $ contributions to the energy, it is indeed necessary to retain in the smooth part of the layer the terms depending on the boundary curvature.
+The same precision is not needed close to the corners.
+There, however, the procedure is more involved, since we have to reconstruct the model problem discussed in \cref{sec: corner energy}. \begin{itemize} \item The first step is the \textit{replacement of the magnetic vector potential} (\cref{sec: replacement magnetic field}).
+The idea is to replace $\aav^{\mathrm{GL}}$ with $-\tt \ev_{\ss} {+ \frac{1}{2} \curv \tt^2 + \eps \deps} $ far enough from the corners by means of a suitable gauge {change}.
+Close to the corners, on the other hand, we replace $ \aavm $ with $ \fv $ (\cref{lem: replacement corners}) by means of a priori bounds of the difference between $ \aavm $ and $ \fv $ (see \cref{sec: elliptic}); \item The second step is the \textit{rectification of the corner regions} (\cref{sec: rectification}): via a suitable diffeomorphism, we map the corner region as in \cref{fig: corner curve} onto a domain with the same shape as $ \corner $ in \cref{fig: corner}; this allows us to reduce the lower bound to the corner effective problem introduced in \eqref{eq: ecorn}; \item The third step is simply the \textit{completion of the lower bound} (\cref{sec: completion}), where we just glue together the lower bounds near the corners with the one in the smooth part of the domain discussed in \cref{sec: smooth energy}. \end{itemize}